cakechaser/obsidian-release-timeline/README.md

 ## How to use

-### 1. Populate information about the year in note metadata.
+### 1. Populate information about the year in the note metadata:

 Plugin will automatically extract the year from the provided date.
 Different date formats are supported, including: `2022`, `2022-12-31`, `2022-12`.

 <img src="https://raw.githubusercontent.com/cakechaser/obsidian-release-timeline/master/assets/release%20year.png" width="370">

-### 2. Create a `release-timeline` or `release-timeline-month` codeblock to create a timeline.
+### 2. Add a codeblock to create a timeline:

+You can choose from 3 different codeblock types:
+- `release-timeline` - Year timelines
+- `release-timeline-month` - Month timelines
+- `release-timeline-week` - Week timelines

-Release Timeline uses syntax compatible with [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview), which should be familiar to existing Dataview users.
+Release Timeline uses syntax compatible with [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview), which should be familiar if you already use Dataview.

-Any **query written for Release Timeline** should also be a **valid Dataview query**, so you can change the codeblock type to `dataview` at any point to check the returned results.
+Any **query written for Release Timeline** should also be a **valid Dataview query**.
+That way you can change the codeblock type to `dataview` at any point to check the returned results.

 Query example:
 ~~~markdown